 - Apply for an OFAC License Online - Authorization from OFAC to engage in a transaction that otherwise would be prohibited.

 Certain activities related to the Zimbabwe Sanctions may be allowed if they are licensed by OFAC.
 Below OFAC has issued guidance and statements on specific licensing policies as they relate to the Zimbabwe Sanctions.

 - Licenses for Legal Fees and Costs - Guidance on the Release of Limited Amounts of Blocked Funds for Payment of Legal Fees and Costs Incurred in Challenging the Blocking of U.S. Persons in Administrative or Civil Proceedings

 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked

 OFAC occasionally produces charts of the Specially Designated Nationals (SDNs) of Zimbabwe.

 - Zimbabwe SDN Chart - March 2004

-The Zimbabwe Sanctions represent the implementation of multiple legal authorities.
-Some of these authorities are in the form of executive orders issued by the President.
+The Zimbabwe Sanctions program represents the implementation of multiple legal authorities.
+Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.